 U.S. History: Public history; digital history; US cultural (19th & 20th C); museums, material culture and memory; popular collecting practices and hobbies

-Brennan is the Associate Director of Public Projects division and Research Assistant Professor in the Department of History and Art History.
+Brennan is the Associate Director of Public Projects division at the Roy Rosenzweig Center for History New Media, and Research Assistant Professor in the Department of History and Art History.
 She completed her Ph.D. in U.S. history at Mason in 2009.
-Her dissertation, Stamping American Memory, investigates how the post office shaped American cultural memory in the late nineteenth and early twentieth century through its commemorative stamp program.
+Her dissertation, Stamping American Memory, investigates how the post office shaped American cultural memory in the late nineteenth and early twentieth century through its commemorative stamp program, and earned the Moroney Award for Scholarship on Postal History in 2010.
 She earned her BA from Bates College and MA from the University of Notre Dame in American Studies.
-Prior to coming to CHNM in 2005, she worked as the Director of Education and Public Programs at the U.S. Navy Museum in Washington, DC for seven years and was a research assistant at the Smithsonian Institution’s National Museum of American History.
+Prior to coming to RRCHNM in 2005, she worked as the Director of Education and Public Programs at the U.S. Navy Museum in Washington, DC for seven years and was a research assistant at the Smithsonian Institution’s National Museum of American History.

-At CHNM, she works with partners from libraries, archives, and museums on collecting and exhibiting projects.
-She has managed many digital projects, and currently is the end user coordinator for Omeka, an open-source software project designed for cultural heritage institutions.
+At RRCHNM, she works with partners from libraries, archives, and museums on collecting and exhibiting projects.
+She has managed many digital projects, and currently is co-directing an NEH-funded mobile website telling the history of National Mall.
+She is also the end user coordinator for Omeka, an open-source software project designed for cultural heritage institutions.
 She gives workshops on using Omeka and other digital tools, and presents papers on digital history and on the cultural history of stamps and stamp collecting.
 She blogs at: Lot 49.

 “Intentional Alts,” conversation with Jeremy Boggs in #alt-academy: Alternative Academic Careers for Humanities Scholars, Bethany Nowviskie, editor (MediaCommons, 2011), http://mediacommons.futureofthebook.org/alt-ac/